rizinorg/cutter/docker/README.md

 # Docker Configuration for Cutter

 These files provide an easy way to deploy *Cutter* in a Docker container.
 After additional configuration you may want to apply to the `Makefile`, execute `make run`.
-By default, the *Cutter* image on [Docker Hub](https://hub.docker.com/r/rizinorg/cutter/) will be used along with additional UID, capability, X and mount settings:
+By default, the *Cutter* image on [Docker Hub](https://hub.docker.com/r/rizin/cutter/) will be used along with additional UID, capability, X and mount settings:

 - Xauthority settings which avoid using potentially insecure `xhost` directives.
 The settings have been adapted from [this post](https://stackoverflow.com/questions/16296753/can-you-run-gui-apps-in-a-docker-container/25280523#25280523).
 - Mount directives to mount a shared folder and rizin configuration files.
 - The UID and GID of the user executing `make run` will also be used for the internal container user to avoid permission problems when sharing files.

-## Using Local Files

-To deploy *Cutter* using local files rather than those in the Master branch set LOCAL_DEV to 'y' when executing `make build` or `make build-nc`, e.g. `make LOCAL_DEV=y build`.
-This will tell *make* to use `Dockerfile-dev` rather than `Dockerfile` which will copy local files into the container rather than cloning from Git.

 ## Mounting and Using a Specific Binary